overleaf/overleaf/CONTRIBUTING.md

 If you've got an idea for a change then please discuss it in the open first, either by opening an issue, or by joining us in our [development chat room](http://www.hipchat.com/g1nJMcj7b).

+If you're looking for something to work on, then take a look at our [development roadmap](https://github.com/sharelatex/sharelatex/wiki/Development-Roadmap), or have a look at the open issues in any of the repositories listed [here](https://github.com/sharelatex/sharelatex/blob/master/README.md#other-repositories).

 Developer Chat Room
 -------------------